 What specific tasks do the different fiduciaries handle?

 An Attorney-in-Fact is someone who can handle your finances and property matters on your behalf without court approval or oversight while you are still living.
-Having a Durable Power of Attorney which appoints an attorney-in-fact can help avoid the need for someone to be appointed as your conservator if you become incapacitated on a long-term basis during your lifetime.
-However, if you do not have someone who is completely trustworthy to serve in this role, you may be better off not creating a Durable Power of Attorney, since this position is easily abused.
+Having a Durable Power of Attorney which appoints an attorney-in-fact (also referred to as an Agent) can help avoid the need for someone to be appointed as your conservator if you become incapacitated on a long-term basis during your lifetime.
+However, if you do not have individuals who are completely trustworthy to serve in this role, you will need to appoint professional individuals or a corporate fiduciary willing to serve in this type of position.

 - A Health Care Agent works with your doctors, hospital personnel, other health care providers, and health insurance companies on your behalf if and when you are incapacitated or otherwise unable to deal with these matters on your own behalf.
 Having an Advance Directive which appoints a Health Care Agent can help you avoid the need to have someone appointed as your guardian.
 It can also help ensure that the person making these decisions for you is the person you would want making them.

 - The Executor handles the probate and estate administration processes after your death, if there are any assets which need to be distributed under your Will.
 This is a relatively short term position.
-If the Will provides for assets to be distributed to any trusts, the Trustee appointed will take over eventually.
+If the Will provides for assets to be distributed to any trusts, the Trustee appointed will eventually take over.